jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

-The [Modbus message format](https://en.wikipedia.org/wiki/Modbus#Frame_formats) varies depending on the underlying technology (RS-232, IP and so on), but typically contains an address (for the slave), a function code, arguments (for the function) and a error-detection code.
+The [Modbus message format](https://en.wikipedia.org/wiki/Modbus#Frame_formats) varies depending on the underlying technology (RS-232, IP and so on), but typically contains an address (for the slave), a function code, arguments (for the function) and an error-detection code.

 Modbus is common in industrial systems where a Remote Terminal Interface (RTU) acts as the master and manages Programmable Logic Controllers (PLCs) and other industrial appliances.
-The RTU is "remote" in the sense that it acts lika a "local server" that in turns answers to a centralized system.
-The centralized system is usually a Supervisory Control and Data Acquisition (SCADA) system.
+The RTU is "remote" in the sense that it acts like a "local server" that in turns answers to a centralized Supervisory Control and Data Acquisition (SCADA) system.
 Imagine for example that there are multiple factories and there is a RTU in each factory that can then be controlled remotely from the headquarters.

 See also: